-I think that would be last year with Colleen Alexander (Colleen nearly died in October 2011 when a freight truck driver blew through a stop sign and hit her while she was cycling.
+I think that would be a few years ago with Colleen Alexander (Colleen nearly died in October 2011 when a freight truck driver blew through a stop sign and hit her while she was cycling.
 Her amazing story is here).
 Despite that injury and that accident that she was a part of, she was spreading the joy to everyone.
-It isn’t about coming in first place, it’s about finding the joy in that moment that you’re in and being able to find that positive when your world comes crashing down around you.
+It isn’t about coming in first place; it’s about finding the joy in that moment that you’re in and being able to find that positive when your world comes crashing down around you.
 You take those things with you for the rest of the year.

 6. Things don’t always go as planned, especially when those things involve running, swimming, and biking in the mountains.
 Do you have any Tinman related stories about how things didn’t go as planned?